Nagaoka MP-110 Cartridge – Review, Test and Final Verdict

-All the necessary mounting is in the package (rods, nuts and small screwdriver for easy assembling) and mounting should not be a problem.
-I adjusted tracking force to 1.8 grams, and for the precision of this parameter I used a small digital scale.
-The MP-110 is, for the needs of reviews, mounted on the tone arm of S.A.M.
+All the necessary mounting gear is in the package (rods, nuts and small screwdriver for easy assembly) and mounting should not be a problem.
+I adjusted the tracking force to 1.8 grams, and for the precision of this parameter, I used a small digital scale.
+The MP-110 is, for the needs of the review, mounted on the tonearm of S.A.M.
 Calista II and turntable S.A.M.
 Aldair.
-It is hard to believe that the tested cartridge will be found on the turntable of this class but at least in this environment it can show everything it can.
-How many time cartridge needs to tune in is hard to say.
-Prior to listening seriously, the cartridge was used for about 30 hours and after that I did not notice any significant changes in the sound.
+It is hard to believe that the tested cartridge will be found on the turntable of this class but at least in this environment, it can show everything it can.
+How many times the cartridge needs to tune in is hard to say.
+Before listening seriously, the cartridge was used for about 30 hours and after that, I did not notice any significant changes in the sound.

 Nagaoka MP-110 Hearing Test